markmoxon/teletext-elite/README.md

 The code on this site has been reconstructed from a disassembly of the version released on [Ian Bell's personal website](http://www.elitehomepage.org/).

-The commentary and Teletext Elite code is copyright &copy; Mark Moxon.
+The commentary and Teletext conversion code are copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

 The Teletext routines are by Kieran Connell and Simon.M of the Bitshifters, and were adapted from Bresenham routines by Rich Talbot-Watkins.
-See the [teletextr](https://github.com/bitshifters/teletextr/tree/master/lib) repository for the original code.
+See the [Bitshifters teletextr](https://github.com/bitshifters/teletextr/tree/master/lib) repository for the original code.

 Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his [BeebAsm version](https://github.com/kieranhj/elite-beebasm), which I forked as the original basis for this project.
 You can find more information about this project in the [accompanying website's project page](https://www.bbcelite.com/about_site/about_this_project.html).